home

 Intended for

 This course is designed for everybody who is interested in relational theory -- application developers and analysts, data modellers, DBAs, system managers - and also for those who want a general overview of the characteristics of an RDBMS.
-You can test yourself to see if this course contains enough new information for you by printing and filling out the self-test (PDF file - 57 KB).
+You can test for yourself to see if this course contains enough new information for you by filling out the online self-test.

 Background